-BAGC’s long-termaim is to expand and develop the Beira Agricultural Corridor as a cohesive, modern commercial agricultural area.
-The outcomes will be to simultaneously foster growth in modern, commercial agriculture as well as generating a new force for rural development, improved food security and poverty reduction.
+BAGC’s long-term aim is to expand and develop the Beira Agricultural Corridor as a cohesive, modern commercial agricultural area.
+The outcomes will be to simultaneously foster growth in commercial agriculture as well as generating a new force for rural development, improved food security and poverty reduction.

 BAGC has identified six objectives to boost agricultural productivity and competitiveness:

-- Investments in productive infrastructure: Inadequate infrastructure (e.g. feeder roads, electricity, dams) is driving up costs of production and transport, making agriculture less competitive.
+- Investments in productive infrastructure: Replacing inadequate infrastructure (e.g. feeder roads, electricity, dams)to lower logistics costs and create efficiencies in production and transport, making agriculture more competitive.

-- Sustained agricultural support services: Such as access to appropriate financing, inputs and extension services.
-Farmers must be able to get reliable agricultural inputs while agribusiness needs to invest in capital equipment as well as in purchasing inputs and other agricultural services.
+- Sustained agricultural support services: Boosting access to appropriate financing, inputs and extension services.
+Ensure farmers get reliable access to agricultural inputs while working with agribusiness to increase investment in capital equipment.

-- Investment Promotion.
-Identifying and catalysing the deployment of additional private sector investments to support both downstream and upstream agribusiness activities.
-This involves highlighting opportunities, providing relevant information and facilitating access to and interaction with public institutions.
+- Investment Promotion: Identifying and catalysing the deployment of additional private sector investments to support both downstream and upstream agribusiness activities.:

-- Investment Coordination: Coordinating and bringing together stakeholders to discuss specific issues and share information including stimulating more effective coordination and alignment of existing and/or planned hard or soft infrastructure programmes with the needs of agribusiness;
+- Investment Coordination: Bringing together public organisations and private enterprise to discuss specific issues and create effective coordination and alignment.
+This drives obetter planned and implemented hard and soft infrastructure programmes that support agribusiness;

-- Develop a conducive business environment through effective government policies: that are supportive of private-sector investment in commercial agriculture.
-This is fundamental to BAGC’s impact.
-By providing an institutionally neutral base BAGC can facilitate open communication and consult widely on decisions that improve long-term predictability of government policy towards the private sector.
+- Creating a conducive business environment: Working with government to create effective policies that are supportive of private-sector investment in commercial agriculture.
+BAGC provides an institutionally neutral base to facilitate open communication and consult widely on decisions that improve long-term predictability of government policy that is pro-private sector.